Michigan Health Care Legal Blog

 The good news for a Las Vegas hospital recently audited by the Office of the Inspector General is that its initial timely response to an audit meant that it was able to reduce the amount the OIG wants refunded for Medicare billing errors by $8,914.
 The reduction followed Sunrise Hospital & Medical Center’s submission of a handful of claims for reprocessing.

-The bad news is that the Health and Human Services (HHS) watchdog insists on the return of the remaining portion of what it claims is $23.6 million in overpayments resulting from M
+The bad news is that the Health and Human Services (HHS) watchdog insists on the return of the remaining portion of what it claims is $23.6 million in overpayments resulting from Medicare billing errors.

 One of the many changes the pandemic has compelled society to make is telehealth.
 The rapid rise of telehealth in the year-plus of the pandemic has made healthcare services more accessible, helped preserve personal protective equipment, reduced demand on healthcare facilities and helped to keep both patients and providers free of the virus.

 Earlier this year, the Deputy Director for the Health and Human Services Office of Inspector General said telehealth isn’t just a matter of convenience for Medicare beneficiaries, it’s also “a matter of safety for many beneficiaries.”